Jason Kidd: National team career

 Kidd came back the next year and participated at the 2003 FIBA Americas Olympic Qualifying Tournament in Puerto Rico.
 Kidd again led the team to a record of 10–0, bringing home the gold medal and a berth at the 2004 Olympics.
 Kidd started all 10 games and had averages of 3.4 ppg, 2.7 rpg, 5.9 apg, and 1.2 spg.

-However, Jason Kidd again had to withdraw from the 2004 Olympic team due to another injury.
+However, Kidd again had to withdraw from the 2004 Olympic team due to another injury.

 In 2007, Kidd participated in the FIBA Americas Championship 2007.
 Kidd helped the team to a 10–0 record where he brought home another gold medal and a berth at the 2008 Olympics in Beijing, China.
 Kidd had averages of 1.8 ppg, 3.3 rpg, 4.6 apg, and 1.3 spg.
 He also shot 60% from the field and 62.5% from three-point distance.
-Kidd led the entire tournament with assist-to-turnover ratio of 9.20.
+Kidd led the entire tournament with an assist-to-turnover ratio of 9.20.
 With Kidd's help team USA averaged 116.7 ppg, and defeated their opponents by a margin of 39.5 ppg.

 In 2008, Kidd participated in the 2008 Olympics where the team yet again went undefeated in winning their first gold medal since the 2000 Olympics.
 The team, given the "Redeem team" moniker because of failures in the 2002 FIBA World Championship, 2004 Summer Olympics and 2006 FIBA World Championship, were once again crowned to be the best team in world basketball.

 Overall, Kidd brought home five gold medals as member of the national team: three from Olympic qualifying tournaments, one from the 2000 Sydney Olympics, and one from the 2008 Beijing Olympics.